 This severe lapse of judgment ended in death by water intoxication, and, to my knowledge, no prizes of any kind.

-Jennifer’s death is sobering proof that we need not even be gaming to be enticed to the point of death by winning and notoriety.
+Jennifer’s death is sobering proof: we need not even be gaming to be enticed by glory, even to the point of death.

 Starcraft Addict Plays for 50 HoursSouth Korean man Lee Seung Seop was an industrial boiler repair man and college graduate before a gripping Starcraft addiction turned deadly in 2005.